 My name is Kon, Alex Kon.
 Movies are my passion; filming, editing, producing and distributing wedding videos are the way I choose to express that.

-I’m the owner and director of IQvideography.
+I’m the founder of IQvideography.

 I feel most alive when I feel the camera in my hands.
 When I point at a subject, the subject becomes alive.

 What I love most is holding my camera and being the DP, director of photography, just like in films.
 It’s what I wake up thinking about everyday.
 My cameras are my tools; wedding movies are my form of artistic expression.

 The bride and groom are the stars, I am merely the observer, creating a wedding video in a cinematic style.
 And my specialty is a stylish, slightly stylized video.
 I don’t want to simply record the events of the day in an obvious and plain way.
 I want to create a modern, clean, and interesting video.
 A video that will hold your interest every time, all the time.

 I strive to capture the feelings and emotions of the wedding day.
 I certainly won’t miss recording the beauty: the bride in her gown, the flowers, the decoration, the cake—everything you chose with such care.
 I’ll also find the colors and light, the movement, the sounds, the music, and the scene changes.

 But above all, it’s the emotions and feelings, the smiles, laughter, and even the happy tears that I wish to preserve, the essence of a beautiful relationship saved as precious memories of your wedding.

 As a child I would constantly have a camera in my hands.
 I don’t remember a time I didn’t have one.
 My poor mother!
 “Alexander!
 Put that camera down, it’s your brother’s camera!
 That’s your uncle’s camera! she would say.”
 Over and over.
 My mother is a patient woman.